LefterisKK/LefterisKK.github.io/index.md

 I am a graduate researcher at **[EPFL](https://people.epfl.ch/eleftherios.kokoriskogias?lang=en)** working on Decentralized Systems, Applied Cryptography and Distributed Computing.

-I received my MEng in Electrical and Computer Engineering from the National Techinical University of Athens and worked as an undergraduate researcher at the Distributed Knowledge and Media Systems Group at NTUA.
+I received my MEng in Electrical and Computer Engineering from the **[National Techinical University of Athens](https://www.ece.ntua.gr/en)** and worked as an undergraduate researcher at the Distributed Knowledge and Media Systems Group.

 ## Research